GENI-NSF/geni-tools/README-stitching.txt

 more than 1 different `<component_manager>` elements (and no `<shared_vlan>` element and no `<link_type>` element of other than `VLAN`).

-The result of stitcher is a single combined manifest RSpec, showing all resources reserved as a result of this request.
+The result of stitcher is a single combined GENI v3 manifest RSpec, showing all resources reserved as a result of this request.

 stitcher output is controlled using the same options as Omni,